Playing for 3D Human Recovery: Abstract

 \section{Abstract}

 \justifying Image- and video-based 3D human recovery (\ie, pose and shape estimation) have achieved substantial progress.
 However, due to the prohibitive cost of motion capture, existing datasets are often limited in scale and diversity.
 In this work, we obtain massive human sequences by playing the video game with automatically annotated 3D ground truths.
 Specifically, we contribute \textbf{\name}, a large-scale 3D human dataset generated with the GTA-V game engine, featuring a highly diverse set of subjects, actions, and scenarios.
 More importantly, we study the use of game-playing data and obtain five major insights. \textbf{First}, game-playing data is surprisingly effective.
 A simple frame-based baseline trained on \name outperforms more sophisticated methods by a large margin.
 For video-based methods, \name is even on par with the in-domain training set. \textbf{Second}, we discover that synthetic data provides critical complements to the real data that is typically collected indoor.
-Our investigation into domain gap provides explanations for our data mixture strategies that are simple yet useful. \textbf{Third}, the scale of the dataset matters.
+We highlight that our investigation into domain gap provides explanations for our data mixture strategies that are simple yet useful, which offers new insights to the research community. \textbf{Third}, the scale of the dataset matters.
 The performance boost is closely related to the additional data available.
-A systematic study reveals the model sensitivity to data density from multiple key aspects. \textbf{Fourth}, the effectiveness of \name is also attributed to the rich collection of strong supervision labels (SMPL parameters), which are otherwise expensive to acquire in real datasets. \textbf{Fifth}, the benefits of synthetic data extend to larger models such as deeper convolutional neural networks (CNNs) and Transformers, for which a significant impact is also observed.
+A systematic study on multiple key factors (such as camera angle and body pose) reveals that the model performance is sensitive to data density. \textbf{Fourth}, the effectiveness of \name is also attributed to the rich collection of strong supervision labels (SMPL parameters), which are otherwise expensive to acquire in real datasets. \textbf{Fifth}, the benefits of synthetic data extend to larger models such as deeper convolutional neural networks (CNNs) and Transformers, for which a significant impact is also observed.
 We hope our work could pave the way for scaling up 3D human recovery to the real world.
 Homepage: \url{https://caizhongang.github.io/projects/GTA-Human/}.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{